 – Manchuria, Land of Opportunities, South Manchuria Railway Co., 1922

-“Another afternoon’s outing is to Hoshigaura, situated on the seashore about five miles to the south-west of Dairen, where the sea is more open than at Ro-ko-tum, and the beach one of the finest in the neighbourhood.
+“Hoshigaura (Star Beach) lies on a small bay in the seashore about five miles to the south-west of Dairen, and is one of the finest seaside resorts in North China.